Embed Code

 A quarantine was imposed on parts of East Birmingham Hospital after a 1978 smallpox outbreak.

-The concept of quarantine is known to have been practised through history in various places.
-Notable quarantines in modern history include the village of Eyam in 1665 during the bubonic plague outbreak in England; East Samoa during the 1918 flu pandemic; the Diphtheria outbreak during the 1925 serum run to Nome, the 1972 Yugoslav smallpox outbreak, the SARS pandemic, the Ebola pandemic and extensive quarantines applied throughout the world during the COVID-19 pandemic since 2020.
+The concept of quarantine is known to have been practiced around the world throughout history.
+Notable quarantines in modern history include the village of Eyam in 1665 during the bubonic plague outbreak in England; East Samoa during the 1918 flu pandemic; the Diphtheria outbreak during the 1925 serum run to Nome, the 1972 Yugoslav smallpox outbreak, the 2002-2004 SARS outbreak, the 2013-2016 Western African Ebola epidemic, and extensive quarantines applied throughout the world during the COVID-19 pandemic.

 Quarantine (Wiktionary)